aryanjain04/sentinel-net-ai/README.md

 Upload a PCAP and review the top suspicious flows + LLM JSON results.

-## Limitations (Intentional)

-- No deep packet inspection (DPI), protocol parsing, or TLS decryption
-- ML baseline is synthetic and used for gating/demo purposes
-- Not a production IDS

 ## Configuration

 Environment variables (copy `.env.example` → `.env`):